Savoy Turkish Baths Limited

 It seems that Cooper sold his baths to a newly formed public company in order to finance the purchase of additional Turkish baths, and he is known to have remained Managing Director until at least 1931.**

-In any event, the chain was rapidly expanded by the purchase of three further Turkish baths from Henry Ernest Adams.
+In any event, the chain was rapidly expanded by the purchase of three further Turkish baths from Ernest Henry Adams.
 These were the baths at Caledonian Road, Jermyn Street and Duke of York Street.
 The last two were situated round the corner from each other and it may be that the last-named was already a Turkish bath for women only—it had certainly become one by 1917.

 The last two (contrasting) baths were those at Newington Causeway and Camden Town, the latter also being a purpose-built establishment designed by the well-known architect H H Bridgman.